iitis/CumulantsUpdates.jl/README.md

 * `-n (Int)`: numbers of marginal variables, by default `m = 48`,
 * `-u (vararg Int)`: number of realisations of the update, by default `u = 20000, 40000`.

 Computational times and parameters are saved in the .jld file in /res directory.
 All comparisons performed by this script use one core.

+To plot a graph run /res/plotcomptimes.jl followed by a `*.jld` file name

+# Citing this work

+Krzysztof Domino, Piotr Gawron, *On updates of high order cumulant tensors*, [arXiv:1701.06446](https://arxiv.org/abs/1701.06446)